hamoun-enayati/Simple-Neural-Network-trained-on-Wisconsin-Breast-Cancer-Dataset/README.md

 # Overview
 I trained a dense neural network on Wisconsin Breast Cancer Dataset.
-The full explanation to the dataset can be found in wdbc.names
+The full explanation to the dataset can be found in wdbc.names.
 ## 📄 Link to dataset:
 https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic